Edt12/Chess-Game/README.md

 **Aims**

-Fully implemented rules of chess -90% Done -Castling and En Passen still to be added
+Fully implemented rules of chess-Done

+Have a working gui to show the game -Done

+**Stretch goals possibly to be completed in future**

 Have an opponent play chess against player to an acceptable standard -Not started Yet

-Have a working gui to show the game -Done

 Please excuse drawing of chess pieces I am not an artist